Introducing CloudLinux to our hosting servers

 Two things happen if you exceed these resources.
 The first is you may notice a slow down on your website / hosting account as CloudLinux applies a “soft brake” to your account to prevent it from overloading, slowing down or crashing the server.
 Once resource utilization reduces, your account will return to normal.

 If you massively exceed our resource limits, you will receive a 503 error when trying to access some parts of your website or hosting account.
 This is CloudLinux taking more severe action to prevent an imminent server crash or overload.
 If you continually receive 503 errors then you need to evaluate your website / hosting account and see where it can be optimized.
-A common source of resource abuse is the addon modules often found for the popular open source scripts (WordPress, Joomla, phpBB, Drupal, etc).
-Try remove some of the unncessary modules and see if things improve.
+A common source of resource abuse is the addon modules often found for the popular open-source scripts (WordPress, Joomla, phpBB, Drupal, etc).
+Try remove some of the unnecessary modules and see if things improve.
 If you are unable to determine the source of the resource abuse, submit a ticket via our helpdesk to our Hosting – Technical Support department and we’ll be happy to assist.

 Remind me… what specification servers does Namecheap use and how many users per server?